Skip to main content

 drug-savings-illustration-3Bring your free coupon or savings card to the pharmacy.

 Take your Gemtesa dosage at whatever time of day you’re most likely to remember to take it.
 If you’re frequently forgetting doses, consider using a medication reminder app.
 You can also use physical reminders, such as posting sticky notes in areas of your home that you see on a daily basis.
-And if you take several medications, a pill organizer can also help.
+And if you take several medications, a pill organizer can help.

-3. How does Gemtesa work?
+4. How does Gemtesa work?

 Gemtesa works by relaxing your bladder muscles.
-This helps your bladder hold more pee so you don’t have to go to the bathroom as often.
+This helps your bladder hold more urine so you don’t have to go to the bathroom as often.
 It’s part of a group of medications called beta-3 adrenergic agonists.

 GoodRx icon